heyjianjing/convex_optimization/README.md

 * Optimality conditions for subdifferentiable functions
 * Generalization of KKT conditions
 * Directional derivative and lower bound for convex functions
+* Directional derivative and subgradients
+* Descent directions and subgradients